 So that’s it!
 An honest account of how I’m surviving.
 I’m sure some will read this and feel suffocated at how I organise everything.
 In the past I think I would have been embarrassed by this, but now I’m not in the slightest.
 It’s what I need to be able to function and to achieve what I want to achieve.
 I don’t ever want to achieve success at the expense of what is truly important to me.
 For this reason I lay those things down first and build everything else around it.
 I would love more people – or being honest – more women to share the details of how they make all they do possible.
 I’m sure we could learn so much from each other.

-1 replies to “Chief Operating Officer”
+One reply to “Chief Operating Officer”

 Pingback: The Coach Approach ⋆ Mummy's Muse ⋆ Learn What To Train